CaptEmulation/nitrogen-website/source/docs/nitrogen/principal.md

 Principal.authenticate(config, callback)
 ----------------------------------------
 Authenticate this principal with the service.
 The mechanism used to authenticate depends on the type of principal.
 For users, an email and password is used.
-For all other principals, the secret returned from 'create' during will be used.
+For all other principals, the secret returned from 'create' will be used.

 **Parameters**

-**config**:  *Object*,  The config data for the Nitrogen service.
+**config**:  *Object*,  The config for the Nitrogen service to auth against.

 **callback**:  *Function*,  Callback function of the form f(err, principal, accessToken).